 KYC Challenges That Crypto Exchanges Face

-While solid AML practices and KYC crypto protocols provide a level of surety and accountability, the exchanges and wallets trying to implement them are faced with some unique challenges.
+While solid AML practices and KYC crypto protocols provide a level of surety and accountability, the exchanges and wallets were trying to implement them face some unique challenges.

 Expensive To Implement

-With more regulations being meted out, additional costs are arising in order to remain compliant.
+With more regulations being met, additional costs are arising to remain compliant.
 As a result, exchanges are expected to outlay costs to register with relevant regulatory bodies and prepare additional budgets for verification processes and bigger compliance teams.

 To ensure ongoing monitoring, more compliance staff is necessary.
 Unfortunately, this has led to a shortage of compliance staff in the market and increased salary packages.

-A crucial part of KYC protocols entails sending client documents to a third-party verification center.
+A crucial part of KYC protocols entails sending client documents to a third-party verification centre.
 The exchanges have to foot the bill for these verification processes.
-In an attempt to avoid these costs, some exchanges have moved their businesses to less regulated regions.
+Some exchanges have moved their businesses to less regulated regions to avoid these costs.

 Manual KYC Protocols Can Be Frustrating

-KYC verification must be conducted separately on each platform and is non-transferable between organizations.
-This means that clients need to go through the process at every single exchange they register with.
-Manual verification can be a lengthy process with wait times of up to 30 days.
-Such long delays can discourage clients from going through with their registration and cause them to drop out of the application process altogether.
+KYC verification must be conducted separately on each platform and is non-transferable between organisations.
+This means that clients must go through the process at every exchange they register with.
+Manual verification can be lengthy, with wait times of up to 30 days.
+Such long delays can discourage clients from registering and cause them to drop out of the application process altogether.

 Traditional Protocols Have Data Security Concerns

-Implementing traditional KYC crypto protocols entails the collection, storage, and distribution of lots of sensitive information.
+Implementing traditional KYC crypto protocols entails collecting, storing, and distributing lots of sensitive information.
 For this to be successful, extremely tight data security procedures must be installed to prevent this risk of being hacked.